jasonpeng17/jasonpeng17.github.io/index.md

 ![Zixuan Peng's Selfie](./assets/images/zixuan_peng_photos/photo_zixuan.jpg){:height="30%" width="20%"}

-Zixuan is a second-year Physics PhD student, with an emphasis in Astrophysics, at the University of California, Santa Barbara (UCSB).
-Zixuan received the Physics B.S. with a minor in Astronomy from UCSB in 2021.
+Zixuan is a third-year Physics PhD student, with an emphasis in Astrophysics, at the University of California, Santa Barbara (UCSB).
+Zixuan received his B.S. in Physics with a minor in Astronomy from UCSB in 2021.
 He is interested in the interface between theoretical and observational work in galaxy formation and evolution.
-His current work is mainly about the chemical evolution of Extreme-Emission-Line Galaxies, local analogs of high-redshift galaxies during the Epoch of Reionization, and galactic wind.
+His current research focuses on the dynamics of galactic winds and the chemical evolution of Extreme-Emission-Line Galaxies, which are local analogs of high-redshift galaxies during the Epoch of Reionization.

 ## Education Background